gruns/blagoblag/content/alex_gaynor-rules.rst

 -----

 This isn't a channel for 101-work on feminism.
-We're more than happy to provide links to resources, but this channel isn't the right place for an extended discussion.
+We're more than happy to provide links to resources, but this channel isn't the right place for extended 101-education.
 If you find yourself on the `Ally Bingo card`_ you've gone in the wrong direction.

 The channel *will* feature discussions on issues of toxic culture in software,